-What I have noticed about my own life is that it seldom, almost never turns out the way I expected or planned.
+What I have noticed about my own life is that it seldom, almost never, turns out the way I expected or planned.
 I happen to meet, stumble onto, this person or that who becomes my best friend or a major contributor to my course in life, but meet another hoping he or she will be a close friend only to find that I've been betrayed by some unresolved selfishness.
-I think I am headed in one direction at school or in my career and I end up doing something I never expected to do in a place where I never expected to be.
+I think I am headed in one direction at school, or in my career, and I end up doing something I never expected to do in a place where I never expected to be.
 Yet there is always that familiar undercurrent of my original intent.

 He put his seat in the total reclining position where he could only see the ceiling of my car.
 “What are you doing?”
-I asked surprised at his behavior.
+I asked, surprised at his behavior.

-“The only way I can keep from telling you what to do is if I don't see the road.”
-He replied.
+“The only way I can keep from telling you what to do is if I don't see the road,” he replied.

 I laughed.
 “That's a unique solution to the problem, but if it works—okay.”

 We got to our destination just fine, safely and on time.
-The truth is, there was probably an increased chance of something going wrong by having someone else trying to direct every little move rather than just letting me do what I knew how to do.
+The truth is, there was probably an increased chance of something going wrong by having someone else trying to direct every move rather than just letting me do what I knew how to do.